Anna Marie Tendler: Personal life

 Tendler married comedian John Mulaney on July 5, 2014, at the Onteora Mountain House in Boiceville, New York.
 Their friend, comedian Dan Levy, officiated the ceremony.
 Mulaney often mentioned Tendler and their French Bulldog Petunia in his stand-up routines.
-On May 10, 2021, it was announced that Mulaney had decided to end their marriage.
-On July 23, 2021, Mulaney filed for divorce, which was finalized on January 6, 2022.
-Tendler is now based in Connecticut.
+Tendler and Mulaney's separation was announced in May 2021.
+In July of the same year, Mulaney filed for divorce, which was finalized in January 2022.

-In a series of tweets on October 11, 2017, she spoke out about being groped by Ben Affleck in 2014, writing, "I would also love to get an apology from Ben Affleck who grabbed my ass at a Golden Globes party in 2014".
+In 2022, Tendler shared her decision to undergo oocyte cryopreservation in an interview with Harper’s Bazaar.